wkoszek/me/source/blog/2012-04-26-freebsd_gsoc_proposal.md

 ---
 title:	"Google Summer of Code &mdash; my take"
 author: "Wojciech Adam Koszek"
+abstract: >
+  In this article I share my thoughs about Google Summer of Code and things I've learned while participating in this program as a mentor.
 address: "East Palo Alto, CA"
 description: "My point of view on Google Summer of Code competition."
 auth:	Wojciech Koszek